odea-project/StreamFind/README.md

 of the water cycle and quality control of pharmaceuticals).
-StreamFind aims to stimulate the use of advanced data analysis (e.g. non-target screening, statistical analysis, etc.) in routine studies, to promote standardisation of data structure and processing, and to facilitate retrospective data evaluation.
-The StreamFind platform is aimed at scientists, but also at technicians due to its comprehensive documentation, its well categorised set of integrated modular functions and its embedded graphical user interface.
+StreamFind aims to stimulate the use of advanced data analysis (e.g. non-target screening, statistical analysis, etc.) in routine studies, to promote standardization of data structure and processing, and to facilitate retrospective data evaluation.
+The StreamFind platform is aimed at scientists, but also at technicians due to its comprehensive documentation, its well categorized set of integrated modular functions and its embedded graphical user interface.

 The StreamFind development is ongoing, please [contact